ursatile/css4eng/205-breaking-the-flow-advanced-css-layouts.md

 Unlike relative positioned elements, absolute positioned elements don't take up any space in the document flow.
 The browser doesn't leave a gap where they used to be; it yanks them out of the flow, draws everything else, and then slaps them over the top --- which means if you're not careful, you can easily end up with text that's unreadable because it's hidden behind another element.

+You can also create styles which don't make any sense:

+{% example absolute-position-nonsense.html iframe_style="height: 7em;" elements="style,body" %}

+There's no way an element can be 6% left, 6% right and 41% wide, because percentages have to add up to 100 - so the browser has to ignore something.
+If `top`, `height` and `bottom` are all specified, `bottom` is ignored.

+If `left`, `right` and `width` are all specified, then it depends on the reading order of the text;  the English version of the joke is aligned left --- and the `right` property is discarded --- but the Hebrew version of the joke is aligned right, with the `left` property discarded, because Hebrew reads right-to-left.

 In the example above, the absolute-positioned elements are all positioned relative to the document's body... but if you create a parent element with `position: relative`, any absolute-positioned child elements will be positioned relative to that parent.
+That's the superpower side-effect we talked about a moment ago; relative positioned elements create a new layout context.

 {% example relative-absolute-position.html iframe_style="height: 16em;" %}